Codecmania9122/Customer_Churn_Prediction/README.md

 - Multi-Layer Perceptron (MLP)
 - Deep Neural Network (DNN)

+✅ Implemented a **DVC-based pipeline** to version data, preprocessing steps, and model artifacts for consistent experiment tracking.
+✅ Integrated a **CI/CD pipeline (GitHub Actions)** to automate linting, testing, and deployment of the Streamlit app.
+✅ Leveraged **MLflow experiment tracking on DagsHub** to log metrics, hyperparameters, and model artifacts for full reproducibility.
 ✅ Tuned hyperparameters extensively and selected the **best-performing model** based on accuracy, precision, recall, F1-score, and AUC-ROC metrics.
 ✅ Deployed the final model through a **Streamlit web interface** for real-time churn prediction.